 Graduation in the high school program is based upon the successful accumulation of credits.
-These include both core and elective credits.
-From time to time the British Columbia Ministry of Education reviews and revises the determination of core and elective credits.
+These include both required and elective credits.
+From time to time, the British Columbia Ministry of Education reviews and revises the determination of required and elective credits.
 Please contact the school for the most current information about academic credits leading to graduation.

 HIGH SCHOOL GRADES and CREDITS

 In September 2004, Grade 10 became part of the permanent record for all students graduating in the BC High School system.
 The Ministry of Education introduced the Graduation Program and the concept of the Graduation Portfolio.

 The requirements for successful completion of Grades 10, 11 & 12 are calculated as a grouping of 80 credits.
 Of the total 80 credits, 52 credits must be earned from among a selection of required courses, and 28 credits must be earned from among a selection of elective courses.

 The 52 required credits are chosen from among the following:

 English 11 or Communications 11 (4 credits),

 English 12 or Communications 12 (4 credits),